CLASSIFICATION NUMBER 8410

-Skills: Must be able to read English language sufficiently to understand written work orders and instructions as well as directions for the proper mixture, use, and disposal/storage of cleaners, solvents, chemicals, fertilizers and similar products used in groundskeeping.
+Skills: The ability to read the English language sufficiently to understand written work orders and instructions as well as directions for the proper mixture, use, and disposal/storage of cleaners, solvents, chemicals, fertilizers and similar products used in groundskeeping is required.
 Skill in the proper operation and maintenance of grounds maintenance tools, equipment, and machinery is required.
-Ability to identify and eradicate disease or insect damage to plant and turf materials is preferred.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+The ability to identify and eradicate disease or insect damage to plant and turf materials is preferred.

 Effort: Requires the ability to lift and carry groundskeeping supplies and equipment weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis, prolonged walking or standing, and frequent bending, stooping, kneeling, and reaching on a daily basis.
 Requires a full range of physical motion in order to operate manual, electrically-powered and/or gasoline-powered groundskeeping equipment and machines.
 Requires the ability to access facilities and areas which may only be accessible by climbing stairs or by climbing ladders to a height of 15 feet (e.g., for tree trimming).
 Must be able to move throughout assigned areas, as the work is performed primarily out-of-doors, year round.
 Employees in this job classification (job title) are designated as essential employees and must report to work as scheduled when University offices are closed due to severe weather.

 License: Must have a valid Missouri motor vehicle operator's license.
 Possession of a public pesticide applicators license is preferred.

 Other: The scope of the position requires exposure to and use of chemical compounds for application on trees, shrubs, ground cover, flowers, and grasses which may be hazardous and cause injury if specific instructions regarding their mixture, application, use and disposal/storage are not properly followed.

 ESSENTIAL DUTIES AND RESPONSIBILITIES